-Possible Side Effects of Fluorouracil
+Possible Side Effects

-There are a number of things you can do to manage the side effects of fluorouracil.
+There are a number of things you can do to manage the side effects of capecitabine.
 Talk to your care team about these recommendations.
 They can help you decide what will work best for you.
 These are some of the most common or important side effects: